 Modern technology holds a solution

 Modern technology has put us in a position where we currently hold a solution for these problems.
 E-learning can educate and qualify people much faster than traditional learning.
-Traditionally, you would have to take part in a computer science degree to be academically accredited in software development.
-However, disruptive technology in the education sector has put us in a position where we can provide an academically accredited course which will have you industry-ready between 3 and 12 months.
+Traditionally, you would have to take part in a computer science degree to be academically approved in software development.
+However, disruptive technology in the education sector has put us in a position where we can provide an academically credit-rated course which will have you industry-ready between 3 and 12 months.

 Industry Advisory Council